top of page

 Start thinking out of the box!
 These aren't AT, but can come in handy with kids that benefit!

-Timers: Visual timers can help students manage time expectations and transitions.
+• Timers: Visual timers can help kids manage time expectations and transitions.

-Fidget Tools: For students who benefit from tactile input, fidget tools can improve focus and reduce anxiety.
+• Fidget Tools: For kids who benefit from tactile input, fidget tools can improve focus and reduce anxiety.

-Chewelry: Chewelry can provide a safe outlet for students who need sensory input.
+• Chewelry: Chewelry can provide a safe outlet for kids who need oral sensory input.

 The key to successful low-tech AT implementation is collaboration.
-Talk to students, parents, and specialists to identify individual needs and preferences.
-With a little creativity and these simple tools, you can unlock a world of learning potential for all your students!
+Talk to other members of the IEP (or 504 Plan!) team to identify which tools might benefit your student's learning.
+With a little creativity and these simple tools, you can unlock a world of learning and remove barriers that keep kids from being their best in the classroom.

 Comments